Course overview

-Our groundbreaking MA Digital Fashion degree course at UCA Epsom takes creative thinkers and designers into an exciting and emerging landscape, giving you the skills and confidence to dress the future.
+Our groundbreaking MA Digital Fashion degree course at UCA Epsom catapults creative thinkers, designers, and entrepreneurs to the forefront of fashion’s intersection with emerging technologies, giving you the skills, understanding, and confidence to dress the future.

 Course entry options